eliu390/event-pipeline/README.md

 1. Execute "startup.sh" to set up data pipeline.
 Wait for pipeline components to load and prompt indicating readiness for next steps.
 2. Open a kafka queue observer (in a new terminal).
 3. Create events (in a new terminal).
 4. Open Presto (in a new terminal) to query hive tables for data analysis.
-See below for sample queries.